fabd/kanji-koohii/doc/Installation.md

 > :point_right: &nbsp; Note: if somehow your `vite` dev server is not running at `http://localhost:3000/` then edit `VITE_SERVER` in `coreWebResponse.php`

 You can sign in as `admin`, or `guest` or any of the users that are linked to the shared stories.

-All users in the sample database have a the password `test` and a dummy email.
+* All users in the sample database have the password `test` and a dummy email.
+* You can create additional test users using the signup form, or on the command line with the `createuser` script (see the alias in docker/bash/koohii_dev.sh).

-You can of course create additional accounts.
-No emails are sent in development mode.
+* No emails are sent in development mode.

 # Development & Production Builds